Mekintosz/admin-dashboard/README.md

 # admin-dashboard
+Project created in collaboration with Odin Project.

+Inspired by Odin Project dashboard (propotype in assets).

 Credits:
-Animal icons created by Freepik - Flaticon https://www.flaticon.com/free-icons/animal Energy icons created by Freepik - Flaticon https://www.flaticon.com/free-icons/energy Settings icons created by Freepik - Flaticon https://www.flaticon.com/free-icons/settings
+Icons and avatars created by Freepik - Flaticon https://www.flaticon.com/free-icons